Xanthognarh/WebWidgets/README.md

 To reduce the contures, you could increase the step 3 resolution (and update the step 5 values when using MS).

 ## PDF-Overlay
-Shows a PDF file as an overlay.
-To select the pdf file you have to enter the interactive mode in OBS and click anywhere on the page.
-Then you can leave the interactive mode.
+The PDF-Overlay tool displays a PDF file as an overlay.
+To select the PDF file, you must enter interactive mode in OBS and click anywhere on the page.
+Then you can close the interactive mode.

 <details><summary>Config via URL-Parameters:</summary>

-- `channel`: Name of Twitch Channel(s) you want to listen (also works for Shared Chat).
-Separate Channels with comma.
+- `channel`: Name(s) of the Twitch channels you want to monitor (supports Shared Chat).
+Separate channels with a comma.

 Embed the link like: `https://xanthognarh.github.io/WebWidgets/pdfoverlay.htm?channel=channelname`
 </details>

 <details><summary>Chat Commands:</summary>

-- `!hidepdf`: Hide the pdf
+- `!hidepdf`: Hide the pdf.
-- `!showpdf`: Show the pdf
+- `!showpdf`: Show the pdf.
-- `!pdf+ [amount]`: Turn to the next page
+- `!pdf+ [amount]`: Turn to the next page.
-- `!pdf- [amount]`: Turn to the previous page
+- `!pdf- [amount]`: Turn to the previous page.
-- `!pdf page`: Jump to page
+- `!pdf page`: Jump to a specific page.
 - `!pdfrotation angle`: Rotate page to angle [0, 1, 90, 2, 180, 3, 270]
-- `!pdfzoom percent`: Scale the pdf to percent of its maximum size.
-0 and 100 scales the pdf to the maximum display size.
+- `!pdfzoom percent`: Scale the PDF to the specified percentage of its maximum display size from 0 and 100.
-- `!pdfpos pos [offset-x] [offset-y]`: Move the overlay to pos (Number 1-9 from Numpad) and optionally offset by the given values in pixel.
+- `!pdfpos pos [offset-x] [offset-y]`: Move the overlay to pos (Number 1-9 from Numpad) with optional pixel offsets.
 Pos 0 hides the background.
-- `!pdfcrop`: Reset crop.
+- `!pdfcrop`: Reset cropping.
-- `!pdfcrop top right bottom left`: Crop PDF by %.
+- `!pdfcrop top right bottom left`: Crop the PDF by specified percentages for each side.

-Or use the [PDF Config Preview](https://xanthognarh.github.io/WebWidgets/pdfoverlay-config.htm) to preview your changes and send them all in one !pdfconfig command.
+You can also use the [PDF Config Preview](https://xanthognarh.github.io/WebWidgets/pdfoverlay-config.htm) to preview your changes and send them all in one command with `!pdfconfig`.
 </details>